App Installation Guide

 - For: select who this rule applies to, such as your Scorecard, any followed Scorecard, or a specific Portfolio.

 Action: Select the action(s) to take place when the rule is triggered.
-In order to have tickets created in Jira, select the Notify Channel from the Action list.
+In order to have tickets created in Jira, select the Create Ticket from the Action list.

 - When you are done building your rule, click Save.